-If careful browsers reject certificates without SCTs, CAs may be "encouraged" to log certificates (see section 5.4.)
-However, the CT architecture does not describe how such behavior by browsers can be deployed incrementally throughout the Internet.
-As a result, this attack model does not assume that browsers will reject a certificate that is not accompanied by an SCT.
-Since certificates have to be logged to enable detection of mis-issuance by Monitors, and to trigger subsequent revocation, the effectiveness of CT is diminished in this context.
+If careful browsers reject certificates without SCTs, CAs may be "encouraged" to log certificates (see section 5.4).
+However, the CT architecture does not require a browser to reject a certificate lacking a matching SCT (or equivalent evidence of logging) in all cases.
+This is a matter of local policy.
+Section 8.1.6 of [I-D.ietf-trans-rfc6962-bis] says: "It is up to a client's local policy to specify the quantity and form of evidence (SCTs, inclusion proofs or a combination) needed to achieve compliance and how to handle non-compliance."
+As a result, this attack model does not assume that browsers will reject a certificate that is not accompanied by an SCT in all circumstances.
+Since certificates have to be logged to enable detection of mis-issuance by Monitors, and to trigger subsequent revocation, the effectiveness of CT is diminished in circumstances where local policy does not mandate SCT or inclusion proof checking.